An education member’s guide to giving and receiving inheritance money early

 In your 20s—when you’re typically lower on the pay grid:

-• Save for (or make) a down payment on a home
+- Save for (or make) a down payment on a home and and consider taking advantage of an FHSA.

-Educator-specific tip: Assuming you are an education member with a defined benefit pension plan in place, your RRSP contribution room will typically become more limited the further you progress in your career (i.e. the more your pension benefit increases in value, the less RRSP contribution room you’ll have).
-So be sure to refer to your Notice of Assessment, provided by the CRA each year.
+Educator-specific tip: Assuming you are an education member with a defined benefit pension plan in place, your RRSP contribution room will be limited each year as a result of your pension adjustment.
+So be sure to refer to your Notice of Assessment (issued by CRA) for your annual contribution room.

 In your 30s, 40s, and 50s—as your life changes and family grows: